-Butane is primarily used as a gasoline mixture, either alone or in a propane mixture, and as a feedstock for ethylene and butadiene production, Butane like propane comes from natural gas or petroleum refineries and the two gases are usually found together.
+Butane is primarily used as a gasoline mixture, either alone or in a propane mixture.
+It is also used as a feedstock for ethylene and butadiene production.
+Butane, like propane comes from natural gas or petroleum refineries and the two gases are usually found together.
 The butane is stored under pressure as a liquid.
 When the curler is switched on, butane is released and changes to a gas.

 Other names – Methylethylmethane, n-Butane

 |Molecular Weight/ Molar Mass||58.12 g/mol|

 Butane Structure – C4H10

 |Solubility||Insoluble in water|

 Chemical Properties of Butane – C4H10

 - Butane undergoes oxidation which results in the formation of carbon dioxide and water.
 The chemical equation is given below.

 - Butane reacts with chlorine resulting in the formation of butyl chloride and hydrogen chloride.
 The chemical equation is given below.